Please note that our Museum & Folk Art Forum has been postponed.

 Are you looking for ways to build your audience?
 Do you want to create new ways to engage your visitors?

-    Join us on Saturday, March 28 for live performances and demonstrations that will model how museums are working with folklorists and traditional artists to build audience and community engagement.
+Join us for live performances and demonstrations that will model how museums are working with folklorists and traditional artists to build audience and community engagement.

 Egg Rolls, Egg Creams, and Empandas Summer Festival at The Museum at Eldridge Street

 Hannah Griff-Sleven, Folklorist; Elena Martinez, Folklorist, Bronx Music Heritage Center, City Lore; Julie Tay, Vice President & Executive Director, Mencius Society for the Arts; Chelsea Dowell, Director of Public Engagement, Museum at Eldridge Street.